davidchazanas/GourmetGame/README.md

 A Tree structure is used, implemented in the class Node.cs

-Whenever a new answer and question is learned, the game will update the decision tree with the new question in the proper place, which is, before the last question
+Whenever a new answer and question is learned, the game will update the decision tree with the new question in the proper place, which is: before the last question

-The classes "Prompt" and "CenteredMessageBox" were created to ensure the dialogs are prompted in the position desired, which is centered at the parent with a AutoSize property.
+The classes "Prompt" and "CenteredMessageBox" were created to ensure the dialogs are prompted in the position desired, which is: centered at the parent with a AutoSize property.

 **Running the project**